EDM Science Package and Science Investigations

 Atmospheric charging – This sensor will provide the first measurements of the electric fields on the surface of Mars

-The EDM Entry and Descent Science Team, named AMELIA (Atmospheric Mars Entry and Landing Investigation and Analysis), will study the EDM's engineering data to reconstruct its trajectory and determine atmospheric conditions, such as density and wind, from a high altitude to the surface.
+The Schiaparelli Entry and Descent Science Team, will carry out a programme, known as AMELIA (Atmospheric Mars Entry and Landing Investigation and Analysis), to study Schiaparellis engineering data to reconstruct its trajectory and determine atmospheric conditions, such as density and wind, from a high altitude to the surface.
 These measurements are key to improving models of the Martian atmosphere.

 Principal Investigator: